richardsc/nb/README.md

 To get all the notes, use

     nb find

-To find a note with a given ID, use e.g.

-    nb find --id 1

 The format of multiple notes can be controlled with the argument ``--pretty`` (abbreviated ``-p``), which may be either ``all``,  ``oneline`` or ``twoline``.